Homebase kitchens

 Homebase kitchensClick through our gallery to see a range of Homebase kitchens across different prices and styles, including modern and traditional kitchens.

 Homebase has fitted kitchens from four brands - Hygena, Simply Hygena, Schreiber and Odina - which you can view online or by ordering a brochure.
-Homebase categorises its kitchens into classic and contemporary styles, and finishes include wood and light and dark colours.
+Homebase categorises its kitchens into classic and contemporary styles, and finishes include wood as well as light and dark colours.

 But how did Homebase kitchens do in our survey?
 Find out by logging in.